bilgetech/postaci/README.md

 This file must be created and placed into the root of the each box.
 It should not be .gitignored.

+You can use the [sample.postacirc](/sample.postacirc) renaming it to .postacirc modifing it to suit your needs.

-The .postacirc file is a json object and the structure of it is as follows:
+The .postacirc file is a json object with the following structure.

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |